kchoong/koggle/README.md

 The employees will check in and out of an office via a terminal webpage, that has to be setup in each location.
 To check in and out the employees need to currently enter their personal PIN code, that they can see on their dashboard after logging in.

-## Features

-- Terminal for offices and buildings
-- Report generation by year, month, day (HTML, JSON, XML, Excel)
-- Graph representation of work shifts
-- Role and permission management
-- Vacation and birthday tracking

 ## System requirements

 - **Ruby** 3.2.0